taao84/RpiCastServer/README.md

 This project is meant to be an educational project.
 The topics to learn with this project cover:
 - C programming
-- Building of C code using maen and the nar-maven-plugin
+- Building of C code using maven and the nar-maven-plugin
 - Networking
 - Implementation of protocols (DIAL in this case)